jessehouwing/azure-pipelines-pre-and-post-tasks/README.md

-# Pre and Post job scrept tasks
+# Pre and Post job script tasks

 This extension creates 2 extra versions of the CmdLine, Bash and PowerShell tasks.
 One that will execute pre-job and one that will execute port-job.